DevExpress-Examples/wpf-dashboard-how-to-bind-to-object-list/Readme.md

-# How to Bind a Dashboard to a List&lt;Data&gt; Object.
+# How to Bind a Dashboard to a List&lt;Data&gt; Object

 This example demonstrates how to bind a dashboard to a List&lt;Data&gt; object.